How a Worksite Wellness Committee Helps Programs in 2022

 What is an Employee Wellness Committee?

+An employee wellness committee is a small group of employees who lead and participate in an employee wellness program.
+These committees provide leadership and oversight to help make the wellness programs effective.
 A worksite wellness committee can have a big impact on the success or failure of any employee wellness program.

+The goal of a wellness program is to encourage employees to live a healthier life.
 In this article, I’ll answer common questions about worksite wellness committees, describe how to create and manage a wellness committee, and provide case studies that show the positive wellness program outcomes that are possible when your wellness program gets help and guidance from a wellness committee.

-Why Does Your Worksite Wellness Program Need a Wellness Committee?
+Why Does Your Wellness Program Need a Worksite Wellness Committee?

-1) A wellness committee gives employees a sense of ownership of the wellness program.
+1) A worksite wellness committee gives employees a sense of ownership of the wellness program.
 Input from employees will help to create a wellness program all employees will appreciate and enjoy.
 Employees will appreciate that other employees are involved in how it works.